Bellewood - A LifeMinded® Residence

 Most seniors who are active and independent neither want nor need constant on staff medical support as a part of their housing.
 What they do want more often than not is independent living with the added benefit of amenities that facilitate their autonomy and wellness, like daily meals, housekeeping, fitness programs, social activities, reliable transportation and access to medical services.
 This is usually considered an independent care senior community.
 Communities that support onsite medical assistance tend to fall under the umbrella of nursing homes.

-Does the Bellevue Senior Living Community Offer The Right Level Of Assistance For You?
+Does the Bellewood Senior Living Community Offer The Right Level Of Assistance For You?

 Different people need different things, and one size simply doesn’t fit all.
-Determining the appropriate level of care for you or your loved one is a complex issue, but one that Bellevue is happy to help you work your way through.
+Determining the appropriate level of care for you or your loved one is a complex issue, but one that our staff would be happy to help you work your way through.
 We believe we offer the finest senior care available, but we want people to live where they will receive the care that’s right for them.
-Call Bellevue today.
+Call Bellewood today.

 Assisted Living FAQ